wheezard/gatekeep/README.md

 ### Working with errors

-The `check()` function returns either `true`, if the check was successful, or a `GatekeepError`, which describes, what went wrong.
+The `check()` function returns either `true`, if the check was successful, or a `GatekeepError`, which describes what went wrong.
 To simplify working with errors, you may also use `gkeep/errors` and `gkeep/parser` exports.

 #### /errors